 So there I was: a brand new bride, married to Mr. Handsome all of three days, honeymooning in the gorgeous Cayman Islands.
 Crystal clear waters, white sandy beaches…stingrays and underwater wrestling matches…and me, huddled on the ocean floor in the fetal position, my mind screaming, “I will NOT DIE on my honeymoon!
 I will NOT!”

 If you’ve taken a look at My Story, you may have wondered a bit at the mention of some unintentional adventuring.
 These escapades included wrestling large stingrays on the ocean floor and dining with princesses and criminals, and I’ve had a few requests to share those stories.
-This week’s writing prompt for Friday Reflections is to tell a funny story, so here it is: my first diving adventure in which the new bride wrestles a stingray!
+So here you go: my first diving adventure in which the new bride wrestles a stingray!

 If you are familiar with the Cayman Islands, you may know that it is a prime scuba diving destination.
 My groom was a certified diver, and wanted to take advantage of this opportunity.
 His bride, however, was a claustrophobic, terrified-of-diving, walking sinus infection — NOT a good combination for deep water, high pressure, mask over your face adventuring.
 Local diving instructors wouldn’t even consider giving me lessons after talking with me for two minutes.
 Apparently, “LIABILITY” was stamped on my forehead in large, flashing letters.